open-source-at-illinois/constitution/index.md

 - Set and keep 1 to 1 meeting with the Advisor
 - Perform such other duties as ordinarily pertaining to this organization

+F: Open-Dev Director - it Shall be the duty of the Open-Dev director(s) to:
+- Ensure that the Open-Dev program is operating in compliance with the board’s expectations/vision
+- Communicate any funding requirements between project teams and the treasurer
+- Work with the Membership chair to promote consistent participation in the Open-Dev program
+- Recruit Project-leads in case of unseen vacancies/withdrawals
+- Ensure the project teams are working effectively to implement the goals set for the semester

 ## Article V: Open-Source @ Illinois Meetings